 - Dining facilities: Replace existing toilets or flush valves with 1.28 gpf units and urinals with "Pint" flush valves.

 Shorter-term efforts UCSC is making in response to city's current water crisis

 The Santa Cruz City has declared a Stage 3 Water Emergency throughout the city's service area.
 As a result, UCSC has been asked to reduce overall water consumption by nearly 25 percent, beginning May 1, 2014.

-In response, UCSC has established a campuswide Water-Use Curtailment Working Group that is meeting regularly throughout this emergency to evaluate current usage, examine strategies to reduce water use, identify and prioritize short-term conservation projects, and ensure compliance with water restrictions for the 2014 drought.
+In response, UCSC has established a campuswide Water Shortage Working Group that is meeting regularly throughout this emergency to evaluate current usage, examine strategies to reduce water use, identify and prioritize short-term conservation projects, and ensure compliance with water restrictions for the 2014 drought.

 UCSC students and staff are individually — and in groups — are pitching in to help.